DeamonRealm/AgeOfChampions/README.md

 * Click on the [+] buttons on the skill tree to gain that skills (only one per tier)
 * Click on the skill icons to activate them
 * Arrows or drag the mouse to the corners to move the camera
-* [F] Toggle Fullscreen/Windowed mode
 * Click on the scroll at the upper-right part of the screen to open the in-game menu
+* [F]: Toggle Fullscreen/Windowed mode
+* [P]: Pause the game
+* 2: Save game
+* 3: Load game

-Note: All spawns require the player to wait some time before the actual unit spawns, this is not shown in the UI.
+Note: All spawns require the player to wait some time before the actual unit spawns, this is not shown in the

 #### Debug controls
 (only available after activating debug mode (F1))